Doulas? A Do-What?!

 The thought of labor and birth can be scary for many women.
 Images of hospitals, fear, being alone, and pain can fill the mind and create a great deal of anxiety for those who are new to birth or who previously have had a bad experience.
-Enter the modern doula.

 As professional labor and/or emotional support, a doula can make a huge difference in your labor, birth, and postpartum experience.
 They bring a passion for helping a new mother, and a trained doula adds the benefits of educated preparation, skills, and the ability to collaborate with other members of the mother’s birth team.

--A support person who provides non-medical, holistic care to the childbearing family.
+A doula is a support person who provides non-medical, holistic care to the childbearing family.

 A doula provides:

 to help a family plan how they would like to be cared for during their birth.

 and helps the laboring family work smoothly through the process of labor and birth.

-- non-medical support that facilitates normal physiologic labor.
+that facilitates normal physiologic labor.

 during and after necessary procedures.

 facilitation between the laboring family and her care provider.

-Empathy: Empathy is defined as “the ability to step into the shoes of another person, aiming to understand their feelings and perspectives, and to use that understanding to guide our actions” (Krznaric, 2012).
+Empathy is defined as “the ability to step into the shoes of another person, aiming to understand their feelings and perspectives, and to use that understanding to guide our actions” (Krznaric, 2012).
 This is a particularly important quality because a doula needs to be able to understand what a birthing woman needs in order to provide her with support.
 It is also something that is difficult to do for those of us who come into this work with such a passion and an idea of what birth should or should not be.
 We work on this in New Beginnings through communication skills and mindfulness training, both of which help the doula to look outside herself and practice the skills needed to understand other’s point of views.

 Birth can be unpredictable and anyone helping women in birth should be able to have the skills necessary to accommodate the changing needs of a birthing mother.
 New Beginnings offers a course that is also provided as a part of certification that helps to make a client centered plan that can also be flexible.

 A doula should be able to communicate effectively with all members of the birth team as well as coordinate care that involves everyone.
 New Beginnings defines these goals to work towards as a birth team: 1) The birthing mother’s needs should be at the center of the care.
 2) Respect the different values and culture of each member of the birthing team.
 3) Communicate everyone’s roles, expectations and limitations.
 4) Understand how everyone’s roles can compliment one another.
 5) Express knowledge, concerns, and opinions with respect for one another’s role.
 6) Practice effective communication strategies.

 What constitutes professional behavior for a doula has been debated, but New Beginnings put out a statement, after much research, that states five behaviors a professional doula should exhibit.
 These include the promotion of the public good, being able to collaborate, having ethical standards, providing quality work, and gaining an education.

-Non-judgmental: A quality doula knows that she has her own biases and that she should work hard to keep those out of her birth work as much as possible.
+A quality doula knows that she has her own biases and that she should work hard to keep those out of her birth work as much as possible.
 This will allow her to provide her client with care that is more centered around the client’s needs, not the doula’s.